nadeepoornima/BBG-Redis_Response_Caching/README.md

 Then the expected responses are,

-- If the first time invoke this service :
+- **If the first time invoke this service** :

 **Server**: Not Found in cache Called to Backend and cache the response<br />
 **Client**: {"Location":"Sri Lanka","Status":"Thunderstorm","Temperature":"29 celcius","Wind":"18 km/h","Humidity":"86%","Precipitation":"80%"}

-- If the second time invoke this service before the cache invalid (eg: as per the implementation cache will invalidate within 10 minutes after caching response in redis database :
+- **If the second time invoke this service before the cache invalid (eg: as per the implementation cache will invalidate within 10 minutes after caching the response in redis database)** :

 **Server**: Found in cache! {"Location":"Sri Lanka","Status":"Thunderstorm","Temperature":"29 celcius","Wind":"18 km/h","Humidity":"86%","Precipitation":"80%"}<br />
 **Client**: {"Location":"Sri Lanka","Status":"Thunderstorm","Temperature":"29 celcius","Wind":"18 km/h","Humidity":"86%","Precipitation":"80%"}

-- When expiring the cache :
+- **When expiring the cache** :

 **Server**: Not Found in cache Called to Backend and cache the response<br />
 **Client**:  {"Location":"Sri Lanka","Status":"Thunderstorm","Temperature":"29 celcius","Wind":"18 km/h","Humidity":"86%","Precipitation":"80%"}